 Practicing this pose stretches your shoulders, chest, spine, hips, and lower and upper back, relieving the stiffness in those areas.
 It encourages blood flow to the digestive organs, increasing the function of the entire digestive system.
 It’s therapeutic, provides deep relaxation, and relieves stress and anxiety.
 It also tones the waistline and helps to remove toxins.

 Pregnant women, people with neck, knee, back, or hip injury should avoid practicing this pose.
-Those with internal organ issues should consult your doctors to make sure if this exercise is safe for your condition.
+Those with internal organ issues should consult their doctors to make sure if this exercise is safe for their condition.